sashakolpakov/dire-jax/README.md

 ### Working paper

-Our working paper is available in the repository.
+Our working paper is available in the repository and as a preprint [arXiv:2503.03156](https://arxiv.org/abs/2503.03156).
 Also, check out the Jupyter notebook with benchmarking results.

 ### Benchmarking and utilities